avwtr/nba/README.md

 # nba
-building an NBA statistical analysis model
+building an NBA statistical analysis model with python